 Drama, Oral Interpretation, Improvisation, Story Structure, and Creative Writing.

 For details, contact Susan Marie via contact button at top of page.

 Young Chautauqua Training through Colorado Humanities for students, grades 4 through 12.

-- Weld County School District, Greeley, CO.
+- Multiple Schools in Greeley-Evans School District 6, CO.
 Every Spring 04 through present

 - Home School Community, Boulder, CO.
 Every Spring 07 through present

 - Stellar Elementary School, Westminster, CO.
-Spring 11 and 12
+Spring 11 through 15

 - Bear Creek Elementary School, Boulder, CO.
 Spring 10

 - Overland High School, Aurora, CO.
 Spring 07, 08

 - West High School, Denver, CO.
 Fall 07